metrorailings/OwlBlog/content/posts/week-5-insights-1.md

 Brady really trying hard to make deep sideline throws against these Dolphin corners.
 These Miami cornerbacks are too good though.

+Jacoby playing very well despite a bad hamstring.
+Where the hell was this last week?
+I also see Davis Mills playing well against New England.
+Seems to me that quarterbacks that have a really bad day the week before regress hard to the median the week after, so long as they're committed to their craft.

 ***

 ## Saints @ Washington